 Honestly, good leadership isn’t always practical.
-Seriously.
+Or so it may seem at the time.
 Think about it.
 Sometimes it would be easier just to take the most efficient way.
 It’s less controversial.
 It allows the leader more control.
 It happens quicker.

-I’ve learned, however, that the most practical way isn’t always the most prudent way.
+I’ve learned, however, the most practical way isn’t always the most prudent way.

 Let me explain.

 Here are 7 impractical leadership principles I practice:

 I don’t make major decisions alone even if I have the authority.